TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 We had reached a stage where we could simply add some tags to given tech-debt items that gave some inspiration to categorize them, but most importantly, we were able to extract the impact.
-Effectively, the impact of a given item was directly involved on how we were categorizing it.
+Effectively, how we were categorizing an item told us about its impact.

 {% include figure
     image_path="/assets/images/posts/simple-strategies-to-manage-techdebt/tech-debt-3.jpg"
-    caption="Grouping the different pain points into categories" alt="Previous image deriving the impact from each category: Company Strategy, Bugs/Production problems and Time to Market"
+    caption="Grouping the different pain points into categories" alt="Previous image deriving the impact from each category:
+        Company Strategy, Bugs/Production problems and Time to Market"
 %}

 # Retrospective